Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 22

 - Illinois has compiled a 4-5-0 ATS record so far this year.

-- So far this season, three out of the Fighting Illini's nine games have hit the over.
+- Fighting Illini games have hit the over three out of nine times this season.

-- Missouri has compiled a 4-6-0 record against the spread this season.
+- Missouri has compiled a 4-6-0 ATS record so far this year.

-- So far this season, three out of the Tigers' 10 games with an over/under have hit the over.
+- In the Tigers' 10 chances this year, the combined scoring has gone over the point total three times.

 Illinois Futures Odds